Zsturtevant/AI/README.md

   azure.ai.textanalytics

   this is for a class project

-you must have your own endpoint and api key for Final.py
+you must have your own endpoint and api key for Final.py (line 18 & 19)